xw89/group-assignment-1/README.md

 dla.py is a first code for Problem 3 and dla.pdf is runout.

 dla_ani.py is the animation code for the growing process.

+P3_b is the code for fractional dimension extraction and mass_vs_R.pdf & fractional_dimension.pdf are the runout.
+Note Nmax need to be inctreased for better accuracy.